 This year I began reading prose submissions for A Public Space, the literary journal based in Brooklyn and edited by Brigid Hughes.
 In this volunteer position, I suggest stories and essays to pass along to our editors, and I participate in readers' meetings.
 At the University of Southern Mississippi, I worked as an assistant editor for the 2014–17 summer issues of Mississippi Review.
 These were our prize issues, and my responsibilities included screening fiction submissions and recommending finalists to our editors-in-chief, Andrew Malan Milward and Steven Barthelme.

-Outreach & Mentorship
+Community Outreach & Mentorship

-On occasion, I've visited classrooms and writing groups to speak about craft and the literary life.
+In Hattiesburg, I helped to launch the viz.
+Reading Series along with Sara A. Lewis and Susan Elliott Brown.
+In this position I corresponded with visiting authors, promoted upcoming readings and worked with local arts organizations to secure event spaces.
+Also, on occasion I've visited classrooms and writing groups to speak about craft and the literary life.
 Here's a handout I made for the Aberdeen Central (SD) High School Writing Club.
 I've also met with young writers individually to assess their work and encourage their development.